4 RESULTS

 The Power of Ensembles: How Warhammer Novels Introduce Worldbuilding and Create Tension through Multiperspective Storytelling

-Abstract Worldbuilding is an integral part of the science fiction and fantasy genres.
+Worldbuilding is an integral part of the science fiction and fantasy genres.
 A major challenge of these genres is introducing the setting to readers in a way that is natural and doesn’t overwhelm them.
-This can be done through a reader surrogate character, a character that is either new to the setting (such as …
+This can be done through a reader surrogate character, a character that is either new to the setting (such as Neo …

 2024Keynote SpeakersOnlineSaturday 28th SeptemberVictoria Hayward